The Marriage Registry also provides services for Civil Marriages.

 Approved Designated Beach Areas

-The Marriage Registry will not conduct Civil Marriages on the:-
+The Marriage Registry does not conduct civil marriages on the following days:

 - Good Friday